corydonbaylor/graph-recommendation/README.md

 ### Built for Speed

 According to [internal speed tests](https://Neo4j.com/news/how-much-faster-is-a-graph-database-really/), a simple friends of friends query is ***60% faster*** in Neo4j than in MySQL.
-The more degrees of separation between the starting and ending point expontially grows the execution time.
+As the number of degrees of separation between the starting and ending points increases, the execution time grows exponentially.

 | Depth | Execution Time – MySQL | Execution Time –Neo4j |
 | ----- | ---------------------- | --------------------- |